 Adva Buzi, MD Adva Buzi, MD, is an attending physician in the Division of Otolaryngology (ENT) and the Balance and Vestibular Program at Children’s Hospital of Philadelphia.
 Areas of Expertise: General pediatric otolaryngology, Pediatric sinonasal disorders, Pediatric ear disorders Locations: Main Campus; Specialty Care & Surgery Center, Voorhees; Specialty Care, Princeton at Plainsboro; Specialty Care, Atlantic County Appointments and Referrals: 1-800-TRY-CHOP (1-800-879-2467) Education and Training Medical SchoolMD - Baylor College of Medicine, Houston, TX ResidencyOtolaryngology - University of Arkansas for Medical Sciences, Little Rock, AR FellowshipPediatric Otolaryngology - The Children's Hospital of Philadelphia, Philadelphia, PA Board CertificationOtolaryngology Titles and Academic Titles Attending Physician Conditions Treated Choanal Atresia Departments and Services Division of Otolaryngology (Ear, Nose and Throat)Balance and Vestibular Program Publications Papers2018 Mulvey CL, Rizzi MD, Buzi A: Predictive ability of bedside nasal endoscopy to diagnose invasive fungal sinusitis in a pediatric population.
 Int J Pediatr Otorhinolaryngol.
 2018 Dec;115:82-88. doi: 10.1016/j.ijporl.2018.09.019.
 Epub 2018 Sep 19.
 2017 1.
 Buzi A, Coblens OM, MacGillivray M, Elden L: The use of noninvasive positive pressure ventilation following pediatric tonsillectomy.
 Otolaryngology-Head and Neck Surgery 157(2): 297-301, Aug 2017 Notes: Epub 2017 Apr 18.
 2013 Friedman AB, Guillory R, Ramakrishnaiah RH, Frank R, Gluth MB, Richter GT, Dornhoffer JL.
 Risk analysis of unilateral severe-to-profound sensorineural hearing loss in children.
 Int J Pediatr Otorhinolaryngol.
 2013 Jul;77(7):1128-31.
 Gluth MB, Friedman AB, Atcherson SR, Dornhoffer JL.
 Hearing aid tolerance after revision and obliteration of canal wall down mastoidectomy cavities.
 Otol Neurotol.
 2013 Jun;34(4):711-4.
 Friedman AB, Gluth MB, Moore PC, Dornhoffer JL.
 Outcomes of cartilage tympanoplasty in the pediatric population.
 Otolaryngol Head Neck Surg.
 2013 Feb;148(2):297-301.
 BooksChapters 2018 Buzi A, Rizzi M: Pediatric Otolaryngologic Considerations.
 Pediatric Oculoplastic Surgery, 2nd ed.
 Katowitz JA, Katowitz WR (eds.).
 Springer Publishing, Co., New York, NY, Page: 169-182, 2018.
 Posters and Presentations2018 Mulvey C, Rizzi MD, Buzi A: "Microbiology of Pediatric Complicated Acute Rhinosinusitis" Oral presentation at ASPO Summer Meeting: Frontiers in Pediatric Otolaryngology, Vail, CO July 2018 Notes: Accepted via abstract; Mulvey lecturer.
 Kiell E, Rizzi M, Buzi A: "Management of Orbital Complications in the Pediatric Patient with Acute Rhinosinusitis: Ten Years of Experience at a High Volume Children's Hospital" Poster presentation at the Annual Meeting of the American Society of Pediatric Otolaryngology/COSM, National Harbor, MD April 20-22 2018 Notes: Accepted by abstract.
 2017 Mulvey CL, Rizzi MD, Buzi A: “Predictive Ability of Bedside Nasal Endoscopy to Diagnose Invasive Fungal Sinusitis in a Pediatric Population” Oral presentation by Carolyn Mulvey, MD at the Annual Meeting of SENTAC, Toronto, ON, Canada.
 December 2017.
 Notes: Accepted by abstract.
 Invited Lectures 2018 Invited Faculty: 9th Annual ORL Emergencies Boot Camp (Sponsored by Georgetown University, Washington DC.
 Course involved training PGY-1 & -2 residents from local and regional programs.
-7/20/18) Awards and Honors 2017, Top Docs for Kids 2017, SJ Magazine 2013, Excellence in Research Award, University of Arkansas for Medical Sciences ORL-HNS 2012, American Academy of Otolaryngology Residency Leadership Grant 2010-2012, Otolaryngology in-service Award, University of Arkansas for Medical Sciences ORL-HNS 2004-2008, University of Texas Scholar Leadership and Memberships Memberships in Professional Organizations National 2008-present, American Academy of Otolaryngology - Head and Neck Surgery Institutional Committees 2014-present, Member, Perioperative Throughput Team Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown below from our nationally-recognized Press Ganey Patient Satisfaction Survey.
+7/20/18) Awards and Honors 2017, Top Docs for Kids 2017, SJ Magazine 2013, Excellence in Research Award, University of Arkansas for Medical Sciences ORL-HNS 2012, American Academy of Otolaryngology Residency Leadership Grant 2010-2012, Otolaryngology in-service Award, University of Arkansas for Medical Sciences ORL-HNS 2004-2008, University of Texas Scholar Leadership and Memberships Memberships in Professional Organizations National 2008-present, American Academy of Otolaryngology - Head and Neck Surgery Institutional Committees 2014-present, Member, Perioperative Throughput Team Patient Experience Ratings About the Patient Experience Rating System The Patient Experience Rating is an average of all responses to the care provider related questions shown above from our nationally-recognized Press Ganey Patient Satisfaction Survey.
 Patients that are treated in outpatient or hospital environments may receive different surveys, and the volume of responses will vary by question.
 Responses are measured on a scale of 1 to 5 with 5 being the best score.
+We are committed to true transparency.
+However, to ensure the comments are fair and correctly attributed, we review each one before posting to the website.
+We exclude entire comments that disclose patient's protected health information, are off-topic, or include other confidential or inappropriate content.
+Comments will appear on provider bios only if providers have a minimum number of comments.
+Comments are shared internally for education purposes to ensure that we are doing our very best for the patients and families for whom we are privileged to care.
 The comments are submitted by patients and families and reflect their views and opinions.
 The comments are not endorsed by and do not reflect the views of Children’s Hospital of Philadelphia.